Ali Iskandar of Johor: Secession of Johor

-A series of negotiations between Sultan Ali and the Temenggong ensued with the British colonial government acting as the intermediary, after Sultan Ali had questioned the Temenggong's rights of keeping the state revenue to himself.
-Initially, the Temenggong proposed to split the trade revenue of Johor on condition that Sultan Ali surrendered his claims of sovereignty over Johor.
-The term was declined by Sultan Ali.
+A series of negotiations between Sultan Ali and the Temenggong ensued with the British colonial government acting as the intermediary, after Sultan Ali had questioned the Temenggong's right to keep the state revenue to himself.
+Initially, the Temenggong proposed to split the trade revenue of Johor on condition that Sultan Ali surrendered his claim of sovereignty over Johor.
+The proposal was declined by Sultan Ali.
 Both parties agreed to seek the direct intervention of the British government, among which, the British Governor of the Straits Settlement, Colonel William John Butterworth, and his successor, Edmund Blundell were roped in to act as meditators.

 The British favoured the prospect of the Temenggong in taking over the administration of Johor from the Sultan.
-Sultan Ali's claims to sovereignty were quickly refuted by the British and the Temenggong, who was quick to point out that the Sultan's late father, Sultan Hussein had never pursued active claims to his sovereignty rights over Johor in spite of his recognition by the British in the 1824 Anglo-Dutch Treaty.
+Sultan Ali's claim to sovereignty was refuted by the British and the Temenggong, who was quick to point out that the Sultan's late father, Sultan Hussein Shah had never actively pursued sovereignty rights over Johor in spite of his recognition by the British in the 1824 Anglo-Dutch Treaty.
 At that time, Johor came under the effective charge of the Temenggong's late father, Abdul Rahman, as with Pahang, which was under the control of the Bendahara.
 Further documents revealed that if Johor were to be under the control of a monarch, de jure sovereignty would have been laid under the charge of the Sultan of Lingga, Sultan Mahmud Muzaffar Shah and not with Sultan Ali.

 The Temenggong and Sultan Ali submitted their proposals to the British Governor in April 1854.
 The Temenggong agreed to the Sultan's request of his titular recognition as the Sultan of Johor, but was adamant of maintaining absolute charge over the whole of Johor.
 On the other hand, Sultan Ali had expressed his wish to the governor that the Kesang territory (around Muar) should be directly governed by him, citing reasons that some of his ancestors were buried there.
 The British persuaded the Temenggong to concede to Sultan Ali's request and accepted after much consideration.